yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Interview_Questions.md

 Related Reference : [關於 JS 中的淺拷貝和深拷貝](https://larry850806.github.io/2016/09/20/shallow-vs-deep-copy/),  [JS-淺拷貝(Shallow Copy) VS 深拷貝(Deep Copy)](https://kanboo.github.io/2018/01/27/JS-ShallowCopy-DeepCopy/)
 <br/><br/>

-15. What Is The Different between Null and Undifined?
+15. What Is The Difference between Null and Undifined?

+Undefined means a variable has been declared but has not yet been assigned a value. let a;
+console.log(a);        // undefined
+console.log(typeof a); // undefined

+Null is an assignment value.
+It can be assigned to a variable as a representation of no value. let a = null;
+console.log(a);        // null
+console.log(typeof a); // object

+null == undefined  // true
+null === undefined // false
+<br/><br/>